The Tree of Knowledge

-I doubt I will ever write specifically about the last five years.
+I doubt I'll ever write specifically about the past five years.
 The impact of my parents' last voyage reaches far beyond what I can or am willing to express in this medium.
 They were deeply loving, intensely private - that seems most important.
 Sharing in symbol - music - feels best and most honoring of their lives.
 As is living with whimsy and delight, like they did.

 Spring blows fresh and free this year.
 Life is rushing in yet saying: "Abide!"
 Balancing on a pivot point.
 Still in expectation.

 I'd like to share with you two cherished virtual teachers.
 Little do they know how closely they companioned me during that long, terrifying, sacred time.
 Maybe they will speak to you.

 Therese Schroeder-Sheker and Frank Ostaseski are real comfort.
 Schroeder-Sheker's Transitus kept me awake in awe and soothed me to sleep.
 This article by Ostaseski was a touchstone - a lifeline.